eNewsletter - Aug 2019

 - Practice good MI skills.

-In general, a counselor using MI should talk less than 50%, use more reflections than questions, and incorporate more complex reflections than simple ones.
+In general, a counselor using MI should talk less than 50 percent, use more reflections than questions, and incorporate more complex reflections than simple ones.
 These practices not only help the client, they reduce clinician burnout!

 Need more resources?
 If you feel additional help is needed for a patient in your care, consider consultation with a behavioral health specialist skilled in motivational interviewing.
 Connect with a Linden Oaks certified therapist by calling the Linden Oaks Help Line 24 hours a day at (630) 305-5027.
 One of our assessment professionals will be happy to assist.